socialincome-san/public/README.md

 Our repository contains following projects:

-1. Website (code to be added)
+1. Admin Tool
-2. Admin Tool (code to be added)
+2. Website (code to be added)
-3. Mobile App for recipients (code to be added)
+4. Mobile App for recipients (code to be added)

 # Take Action